 Want to attract hummingbirds and butterflies to your dry rock garden?
 Agastache plants, like hummingbird mints or hyssop, are excellent drought-resistant rock garden plants to grow for an extra pop of color and invite nature’s guests.

-6. Pick some flowers
+6. Pick Some Flowers

-If you don’t mind a little watering, spruce up your rock garden with a colorful flower bed.
+If you don’t mind a little watering, spruce up your rock garden design with a colorful flower bed.
 Flower beds can add a splash of bold colors and beautiful textures to your rock garden.

 Bright-colored blooms tucked between the gray stone crevices will make a stunning contrast, turning your home garden into a focal point.
 Flowering plants will add instant curb appeal to your yard and help you get the best rock garden in the neighborhood.

-7. Grow some cacti
+7. Grow Some Cacti

+Consider throwing a cactus in your rock garden design.
 Just don’t get too close!
 There’s nothing calm about sharp needles piercing the skin.

 Cacti can retain water and survive periods of drought, making them excellent plants for low-maintenance, dry rock gardens.